Last Updated on January 16, 2026

 Yes.
 If you are a non-resident landlord in Ireland (regardless of where you live), you should declare your rental income both in Ireland and your home country, and you have several options:

-The landlord can later claim this as a credit when filing their property tax return.
+The landlord can later claim this as a credit when filing tax return for landlords in Ireland.
 In either case, it’s crucial to note that the tax return on rent must be filed and paid by 31 October each year.

 What about the international tax relief agreements between Ireland and other countries?